Feras Kilani: Career

-Libya Uprising coverage

-Kidnapped in Libya

 On 8 March 2011, while reporting on the Libya uprising for BBC Arabic TV, Kilani was picked up at an army roadblock near Tripoli along with two BBC colleagues.

 They were imprisoned, beaten and subject to mock executions at Khalat al-Farjan farm behind the Yarmouk headquarters just outside Tripoli.
 After 22 hours they were released.

-Covering the Syrian Conflict
+Syrian conflict

-Kilani covered the Syrian conflict for the BBC since it started in 2011.
+Kilani has covered the Syrian conflict for the BBC since it started in 2011.

-In 2016 he got an exclusive access to Islamic State held city of Manbij, making him the first international journalist to get inside the city since the start of the battle to force IS out.
+In 2016, he gained exclusive access to Islamic State-held city of Manbij as Kurdish forces fought to retake it, making him the first international journalist to get inside the city since the start of the battle to force IS out.

-Mosul Battle
+Battle of Mosul

 In November 2016, during his coverage for the Battle of Mosul (2016–17) in Iraq, Feras Kilani and cameraman Marek Polaszewski were following soldiers going door to door to clear homes of suspected militants in the city when a car bomb exploded.
 Video footage showed IS launching a full attack in the confusion that follows.

-Kilani, said it took three hours for the Iraqi forces to contain the attack.
+Kilani said it took three hours for the Iraqi forces to contain the attack.